WordPress/action-wp-playground-pr-preview/README.md

     uses: WordPress/action-wp-playground-pr-preview@v2
     with:
       # "append-to-description"  – add the button to the PR description
-      # "post-comment"           – create a new comment with the preview button
+      # "comment"           – create a new comment with the preview button
       mode: "append-to-description"

       # Use "." if plugin is in repository root